 Sandel has been a pioneer in the use of new technology to promote global public discourse.
 In a new BBC series, “The Global Philosopher,” Sandel leads video-linked discussions with participants from over 30 countries on the ethical aspects of issues such as immigration and climate change.

-In the U.S., Sandel has served on the President’s Council on Bioethics, and is a member of the American Academy of Arts and Sciences and the Council on Foreign Relations.
-A summa cum laude, Phi Beta Kappa graduate of Brandeis University (1975), Sandel received his doctorate from Oxford University (D.Phil.,1981), where he was a Rhodes Scholar.
+In the U.S., Sandel has served on the President’s Council on Bioethics and is a member of the American Academy of Arts and Sciences.
+A graduate of Brandeis University, he received his doctorate from Oxford University, where he was a Rhodes Scholar.

 Sandel’s global lectures have taken him across five continents and packed venues such as St. Paul’s Cathedral (London), the Sydney Opera House (Australia), the Public Theater in New York’s Central Park, and an outdoor stadium in Seoul (S. Korea), where 14,000 people came to hear him speak.